Cristina Cambo

 Memberships & Organizations

-- Florida Representative for the State Legislation and Rules Task Force, DRI Center for Law and Public Policy, 2024-2025
+- Florida Representative for the State Legislation and Rules Task Force, DRI Center for Law and Public Policy, 2024-present

 - Chair, Florida Insurance Network Symposium (“FINS”) Conference, 2024